Click on the link to read the submission from WPHVPA on the Cherrybrook Rezoning Proposal, or read it here in the dropdown box below.

 29th August 2022

-The public exhibition period has ended and submissions can no longer be made.
+The public exhibition period for the 2022 proposals has ended and submissions can no longer be made.

 24th August 2022